-Departing for and returning from the Thanksgiving holiday and winter break must include COVID-19 safety protocols, in order to protect yourselves and others from transmission of COVID-19.
+Departing for and returning from winter break must include COVID-19 safety protocols, in order to protect yourselves and others from transmission of COVID-19.
 The information below will assist as you plan for travel and participation in family/friend gatherings, and help you prepare for returning to campus for the spring semester.

 The information on this page includes guidance from the UNC System as well as the Centers for Disease Control and Prevention (CDC), N.C.
 Department of Health and Human Services’ (NCDHHS) NCDHHS Guidance for Safer Holiday Breaks, and American College Health Association’s Considerations for Institutions of Higher Education as Students Return Home brief.

-Transitioning to the remote learning period, exams and preparing for campus departure
+Transitioning to the spring 2021 semester and preparing to return to campus

 Be vigilant with personal safety protocols, including following the 3Ws (Wear, Wait, Wash).